pebble/clay/README.md

   var clayConfig = require('config.json');
   var clay = new Clay(clayConfig);
   ```
+6. Add `configurable` to the `capabilities` array in your `appinfo.json`.
-6. Next is the fun part - creating your config page.
+7. Next is the fun part - creating your config page.
 Edit your `config.js` file to build a layout of elements as described in the sections below.

 # Getting Started (CloudPebble)